WISE OWL EXERCISES

 You need a minimum screen resolution of about 700 pixels width to see our exercises.
 This is because they contain diagrams and tables which would not be viewable easily on a mobile phone or small laptop.
 Please use a larger tablet, notebook or desktop computer, or change your screen resolution settings.

 In the above folder are 3 Excel files containing information about the tallest buildings in various countries.
-The aim is to be able to switch between viewing the top 10 from each file by switching which is connected:
+The aim is to be able to switch between viewing the top 10 from each file by changing to which file we are connecting:

 We need to store the location of each file in a parameter so we can switch between them.
-Create a parameter and list the file names:
+To do this, create a parameter and list the file names:

 This will create a drop down letting users choose which file to connect to.